 By choosing a diet that is free of these artificial and poor quality ingredients, many times this alone can show some differences in a dog's allergy symptoms.

 Many allergens causing itching in dogs are absorbed through the skin.
-Regular bathing in an organic, oil based shampoo can decontaminate the skin, washing away the irritating allergens.
+Regular bathing in an organic, essential oil based shampoo, can decontaminate the skin; washing away the irritating allergens.
 However, many pet shampoos contain actual skin irritants, so reading the label and being familiar with the ingredients is critical.
-Saponified oils such as olive and coconut are skin soothers.
-Therapeutic grade essential oils contain properties that actually heal and sooth.
+Saponified oils such as olive oil and coconut oil are great skin soothers.
+Therapeutic grade essential oils contain properties that actually heal and soothe the skin without stripping the skin of moisture.

 Whole Food Supplements